SabbaSistemas/.github/profile/README_EN.md

-# Crow IT Consulting
+# Vora IT Consulting

-Welcome to Crow IT on GitHub! 🚀
+Welcome to Vora IT on GitHub! 🚀

 ## About Us

-At Crow IT, we excel in crafting customized software solutions capable of handling high traffic loads.
+At Vora IT, we excel in crafting customized software solutions capable of handling high traffic loads.
 Our dedicated team possesses a diverse array of talents and extensive experience to meet your most challenging needs.
 We specialize in delivering top-notch development services, including web, desktop, and mobile applications.
 With a strong focus on comprehensive support, we cover everything from infrastructure and UI/UX design to database management, integrations, and security.

 ## Services Offered